davidcalfran/Linking-Hi-C-to-metagenome-data-pipeline/README.md

 cat results.txt |awk '/hits found/{getline;print}' | grep -v "#" > ARG_top_hits.txt
 ```
+This can be changed for -evalue instead of perc_identity.
+If so, 10E-20 would strongly select the best hit.

 This will give us a text file with the best antibiotic resistance gene per cluster and bin: